Worship services for our nationwide community of faith

 August 9, 2020

 Charleswood Mennonite Church in Winnipeg shares worship for us this week.
 In Matthew 14: 22- 33, Jesus walks on the water and beckons Peter to follow him.
-How is the church being invited to step out of the boat and walk toward Jesus as a storm of injustice, crises and uncertainty swirls around us?
+How is the church being invited to step out of the boat and walk toward Jesus aa storm of injustice, crises and uncertainty swirls around us?
 Please join us as we gather to praise our Lord, who calls out to us to say, "Take heart, it is I; do not be afraid."

 August 2, 2020